YuJerryShi/fdfd_suite/README.md

 # More documentations to come
 I will add more documentations on how to set up your own simulations from scratch soon.
 For now, please refer to the **examples** folder to see how the simulations are set up.

-Let me know if you have questions!
+Please let me know if you have questions!

+Also, if you would like to have additional functionalities for your simulations, I'd be happy to discuss with you to see what I can do.

 -Jerry, 2/19/2018